Why Does Sleeping Feel So Good?

 3. Increased cortisol can retain high levels at night, causing sensations of stress and anxiety.

 If you’ve been suffering from this condition for a long time, you should speak with a healthcare provider to determine the underlying causes.
-For example, hormonal imbalances can result from stress or more severe health issues.
+It is commonly know that hormonal imbalances can result from high stress or other severe health issues.

 By prioritizing healthy sleep habits, our bodies have less chance of developing many chronic conditions.
-So always take a chance to get a good night’s sleep!
+So it is important always prioritize getting a good night’s sleep!

 Benefits of Good Sleeping Patterns